 - Integration with other home appliances

-If someone intrudes in your area, you can detect this by installing various kinds of sensors around the home.
-Once a sensor is triggered, it will sound the alarm siren and will also alert the home automation or the building management system that help is required.
-People and places such as monitoring centers or security guards can call the police immediately and can also resolve the problem as soon as possible.
+If someone intrudes in your area, you can detect this by installing various sensors around the home.
+Once a sensor is triggered, it will sound the alarm siren and alert the home automation or the building management system that help is required.
+People and places such as monitoring centers or security guards can call the police immediately and resolve the problem as soon as possible.

 If you live in a smart building, its security system should allow users to set multiple emergency contact numbers.
-Different kinds of alarms will trigger contacting different emergency numbers.
-You should be able to set the alarm system to send notifications to a mobile phone.
+Different kinds of alarms will trigger contacting other emergency numbers.
+You should be able to select the alarm system to send notifications to a mobile phone.

 Integration with other home appliances

-The most important components in fire safety systems are sensors.
-The commonly used for fire safety are infrared sensors, flammable gas detectors, and smoke detectors.
-These kinds of sensors are the eyes and ears of the fire safety system.
-These monitor your home for signs of danger.
-The system alerts the home automation or building management system and then notifies authorities if help is in need.
+The most critical components in fire safety systems are sensors, such as infrared sensors, explosive gas detectors, and smoke detectors.
+These sensors are the eyes and ears of the fire safety system, monitoring the home for signs of danger and alerting the home automation or building management system if help is needed.

-There are a lot of solutions on the market when it comes to fire protection technology.
+There are a lot of solutions on the market when it comes to smart fire protection system technology.
 No matter which industry you are part of, you’re most likely familiar with fire sprinklers, fire alarms, extinguishers, and others.
 Fire Protection Technology, however, is far past these popular protection and suppression systems.
-Here are some of the useful fire prevention technologies you may not have read about before if you’re of interest in learning about some of the current and most interesting technology in fire protection.
+Here are some of the valuable fire prevention technologies you may have yet to read about if you’re interested in learning about some of the current and most impressive smart technology system for fire protection.

 Visual Flame Detectors